vsanghani/vsanghani/README.md

 # 👨🏻‍💻 About Me

 👋 Hi, I'm **Vivaswaan Sanghani**, a passionate IT professional with a strong foundation in software development, system analysis, and cloud-driven solutions.
-🎓 I hold a Bachelor's degree in Science from the University of Technology Sydney Australia.
+🎓 I hold a Bachelor's degree in Science from the University of Technology Sydney Australia and a Master's degree from AIHE.
 💻 I specialise in building efficient web apps, automation tools, and scalable systems using modern technologies.
 🧠 A quick learner with an analytical mindset, I thrive in environments that value adaptability, innovation, and collaboration.
 🌐 I have been delivering cutting-edge web, mobile, and game development solutions for 5+ years.